 Treading Trodden Trails

 Hiking is a great way to explore the local landscape, and is carbon-neutral.
 Whether trekking in , tackling the Inka Trail, or climbing Mt.
 Kilimanjaro, stick to the marked paths.
-Every shortcut you make contributes to land erosion and habitat destruction, which are often irreversible.
-If you bring a picnic, pack out what you pack in.
+Every shortcut you make can become another path for water runoff thereby contributing to land erosion and habitat destruction, which are often irreversible.
+If you bring a picnic, pack out what you pack in – all the way out.

 Be a Steward